You want smart political talk without the meltdowns?

 It is so important.

-Do you you know I'd love to be honest and say I really am optimistic that we're going to be able to get these hostages.
+You know, I'd love to be honest and say I really am optimistic that we're going to be able to get these hostages.

-We know now the figure has gone up 30 Americans killed in these terror attacks.
+We know now the figure has gone up, 30 Americans killed in these terror attacks.

 Number one, Gaza's pretty big overall.

-I mean, it's gonna take some significant intelligence or maybe the intelligence they already have embedded in the ground there to to find out the location, and that then is the only hope we have that I can think of.
+I mean, it's going to take some significant intelligence or maybe the intelligence they already have embedded in the ground there to find out the location.

-I don't think you're wrong.
+Don't think you're wrong.

 There is human intelligence embedded on the ground.

-I would suggest that there is a way for us to do it, but the way that we should expect is for the IBF to go into Gaza and to do what is almost impossible to do, which is to go home into home, street to street, neighborhood to neighborhood, and thoroughly and meticulously root out and eliminate neutralizing the actual threat, which is Hamas, and through that process, find Americans, find hostages.
+But the way that we should expect is for the IDF to go into Gaza and to do what is almost impossible to do, which is to go home to home, street to street, neighborhood to neighborhood, and thoroughly and meticulously root out and eliminate neutralizing the actual threat, which is Hamas.

 One of the things that we have to remember, Don, is the importance of the complete siege.

-Tunning off resources into Gaza, particularly that portion of Gaza is one of the ways that we cause so much pain that they want to concede our position, eliminate the pain by giving us our hostages back.
+Tunning off resources into Gaza, particularly that portion of Gaza, is one of the ways that we cause so much pain that they want to concede our position, eliminate the pain by giving us our hostages back.

-Uh what should how should the world be dealing with Iran at this time?
+How should the world be dealing with Iran at this time?

-Well, one of the things I've been saying for a long time is I find Joe Biden to be complicit because the weakness from the presidency actually always has invited conflict.
+One of the things I've been saying for a long time is I find Joe Biden to be complicit because the weakness from the presidency actually always has invited conflict.

 The negotiations from this president paid for much of the resources in this conflict.

-Six billion dollars has made Joe Biden complicit.
+$6 billion has made Joe Biden complicit.

 That money is fungible.